nkholski/phaser-animated-tiles/README.md

 ## Features
 This plugin supports unlimited maps, layers and tilesets simultaneously.
 There are methods to control animations globally, within specified tilemaps or layers.
 Those methods can control such things as playback-rate both for all tiles and for specified tiles.
 ATM it's up to you to keep track on indicies for maps you add and their layers.
 For most cases that shouldn't be a problem.
 If you just want to support animated tiles exactly as specified in Tiled you need three lines; one to preload the plugin, one to register it in your create method and one to initilize it for your map.

-## Current state
-The plugin is being developed and there are loads of possible bugs and missing features.
-It can only handle one tilemap and tileset (but multiple layers) and I don't know what happens if a static layer is thrown at it.
-The webpack configuration is the first working hack/update from the Plugin template and could probably improve a lot, like a serve function to run the example.

 ### Future
 I have a few stuff I would like to add, of which some might be [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it):
 1. PutTile as the native API but will push the tile to the update list for that tile gid.
 If you put a tile over an animated tile, that tile should instead be removed from the list.
 The latter is just needed if the new gid is a part of the current anim, but still nice to have.
 2. Define animations programmatically.
 3. And if 2 is done: Allow animated rotation (probably 45 degree steps only), flipping and alpha.
 Tint?
 Stuff that Phaser supports.
 4. Method to reset everything to their first frame.
+5. The webpack configuration is the first working hack/update from the Plugin template and could probably improve a lot, like a serve function to run the example.

 ## Example
 Install http-server